jentery/engl230v2/index.md

 * Submit your response to Prompt 2 via Brightspace.
 * Expect a workshop on integrating audio into your writing and criticism.

+## Week 6 (Oct.
+12, 13 + 15): Audio, Part 2

+This week should consume no more than three hours of your time outside of class.

+*Tuesday, October 12th*

+* Play or watch the Fullbright Company's [*Gone Home*](https://gonehome.game/).
+* Expect a lecture further elaborating on the foundations of audio in fiction.

+*Wednesday, October 13th*

+* Review and comment on the lecture notes for "Audio, Part 2" in Word 365.
+Maybe we'll share playlists and mixtapes?
+* Expect a large group discussion of *Gone Home*.

+*Friday, October 15th*

+* Expect a workshop on the analysis of audio in fiction.
+* We will return marks for Prompt 2 by this class meeting.

+Please note that Monday, October 11th is Thanksgiving Day, and Tuesday, October 12th is the last day for 50% reduction of tuition fees for standard courses.